john-kurkowski/git-subtree-remote/README.md

 [The power of Git subtree] notes that subtrees do not track the remote they came from.
 This makes them difficult to diff or keep up to date automatically.
 You have to remember where they came from, and/or write down the command you used to acquire the subtree in the first place.

-I have a _particular use case_ where my subtree prefixes' _basenames_ share their name with a repo on GitHub.
-Therefore, I can find them via GitHub's search API with confidence.
+I have a _particular use case_ where my subtree prefixes partially encode the remote name, a repo on GitHub.
+Therefore, I can find the remote via GitHub's search API with confidence.
 For low confidence matches, I can prompt the user for a manual selection.

 Automatic diff and update of my subtrees got a lot easier.

 ## Limitations

 Your subtree remote must be on GitHub.
 The subtree prefix must match one of the following rules.
-The examples all match the GitHub repo tpope/vim-fireplace.
+The examples all resolve to the GitHub repo "tpope/vim-fireplace".

 | Rule | Example Prefix |
 | ---- | -------------- |